 Mediation works for many situations that involve conflict resolution.
 Some people consider it part of the path to litigation, but in fact it’s the opposite.
 The mediator acts as a neutral third party, and even while sometimes they may be an elder law attorney, they are not there to offer legal advice or represent any party, acting only as a guide toward mutual agreement.

 Have you found yourself in the position where you and other caregivers are battling over issues?
 Offer the path of mediation before resorting to the courtroom.
 You can meet with our attorneys here to determine, collectively, the best path forward.
-To schedule your appointment give us a call at 724-841-1393.
+To schedule your appointment give us a call today.